Kivi-Vuorilehto/tikawe_boot_sale_website/README.md

 ### Description
 The website is designed to host listings for boot sales, garage sales or yard sales.
-A user can put up individual items and have a common location to their sale location.
+A logged-in user can put up individual items and have a common location to their sale location.

+#### Basic functionality

+- Any user can view all listings on the index page and more specific information on the listing page.
+- Any user can filter the index by category and text content.
+- Any user can sort the index by price and time.

-A user can register an account and log in to the site.
+- The user can register an account and log in to the site.
-A user can post a listing on the feed which contains images, a title, a description, a category, a price and a location.
+- The user can post a listing on the index which contains images, a title, a description, a category, a price and a location.
-A feed displays all added listings to all visitors.

-A user can filter the feed by category and text content.
-A user can sort the feed by price and time.

-Comments can also be left on listings with futher questions to the seller.
+- Comments can also be left by logged-in users on listings with futher questions to the seller.

-Each user has a profile in which all their listings are displayed.
-From here they can easily navigate to a listing and remove it if it is not revelant anymore.
-This is also filter-able to aid users with a large number of listings.
+- Each registered user has a profile page in which all their listings are displayed.
+- From here they can easily navigate to a listing and remove or edit it if it is not revelant anymore.
+- The profile page is filterable and sortable in the same way as the index.

 ### Setup